 While we are not currently subject to any pending intellectual property litigation or patent challenges, and are not aware of any such threatened litigation or patent challenges, we may be exposed to future litigation by third parties based on claims that our product candidates, technologies or activities infringe the intellectual property rights of others.
 In particular, there are many patents relating to specific genes, nucleic acids, polypeptides or the uses thereof to identify product candidates.
 Some of these may encompass genes or polypeptides that we utilize in our drug development activities.
-If our drug development activities are found to infringe any such patents, and such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents relating to chemical compounds and the uses thereof.
-If our compounds are found to infringe any such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
-A patentee could prevent us from using the patenteof.
-If our compounds are found to infringe any such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
+If our drug development activities are found to infringe any such patents, and such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
+A patentee could prevent us from using the patented genes or polypeptides for the identification or development of drug compounds.
+There are also many patents relating to chemical compounds and the uses thereof.
+If our compounds are found to infringe any such patents, and such patents are held to be valid and enforceable, we may have to pay significant damages or seek licenses to such patents.
 A patentee could prevent us from making, using or selling the patented compounds.